umbraco/UmbracoDocs/Add-ons/UmbracoForms/Editor/Creating-a-Form/Conditional-Logic/index.md

 # Setting up conditional logic on fields

-Some times you might have a field in your form, that you only want to show if the user has entered a specific value in another field: *Only showing a field if the value of another field is ...*.
+Some times you might have a field in your form, that you only want to show if the user has entered a specific value in another field:

+*Only show this field if the value of that field is x*

 You can achieve this by setting up **conditional logic**.

 ## Example